semaki2000/PyTeRor/README.md

 2. when -m/--mark flag is used, add custom mark to pytest.ini file.
 (How to find pytest.ini file?)
 Only do this if we want to keep -m

-3. Docstring: Add docstrings back into top of function body, prepend which test the docstring is from.
-All should still be in one string.
-Ex:
-"""test_name:
-DOCSTRING CONTENT OF TEST_NAME
-   test_name2:
-DOCSTRING CONTENT OF TEST_NAME2
-"""

-4. "#different argnames should be handled elsewhere, as it should lead to the creation of a NodeDifference object".
+3. "#different argnames should be handled elsewhere, as it should lead to the creation of a NodeDifference object".
 Investigate...
 Doesnt sound right.

-5. Tests can have multiple parametrize decorators.
-Currently only one is accounted for.
-Turn clone.param_decorator into list of objects, rather than single object

-6. Related to above, handle this case:
+4. Handle this case:
 ```python
 import pytest